NixOS/nix/doc/manual/src/language/advanced-attributes.md

     [`outputHashAlgo`](#adv-attr-outputHashAlgo)
     like for *fixed-output derivations* (see above).

+    It also implicitly requires that the machine to build the derivation must have the `ca-derivations` [system feature](@docroot@/command-ref/conf-file.md#conf-system-features).

   - [`passAsFile`]{#adv-attr-passAsFile}\
     A list of names of attributes that should be passed via files rather than environment variables.
 For example, if you have